keunwoochoi/kapre/README.md

 Tested on Python 3.6 and 3.7

-## Why?
+## Why Kapre?

-- Kapre enables you to optimize DSP parameters and makes model deployment simpler with less dependency.
+### vs. Pre-computation

+* You can optimize DSP parameters
+* Your model deployment becomes much simpler
+* Your code and model has less dependencies

+### vs. Your own implementation

+* Quick and easy!
-- Kapre layers are consistent with 1D/2D tensorflow batch shapes.
+* Consistent with 1D/2D tensorflow batch shapes
-- Kapre layers are compatible with `'channels_first'` and `'channels_last'`
+* Data format agnostic (`channels_first` and `channels_last`)
-- Kapre layers are tested against Librosa (stft, decibel, etc) - which is (trust me) *tricker* than you think.
+* Less error prone - Kapre layers are tested against Librosa (stft, decibel, etc) - which is (trust me) *trickier* than you think.
-- Kapre layers have extended APIs from the default `tf.signals` implementation.
+* Kapre layers have some extended APIs from the default `tf.signals` implementation such as..
-- Kapre provides a perfectly invertible `STFT` and `InverseSTFT` pair.
+  - A perfectly invertible `STFT` and `InverseSTFT` pair
-- You save your time implementing and testing all of these.
+  - Mel-spectrogram with more options
-- Kapre is available on pip with versioning; hence you keep your code reproducible.
+* Reproducibility - Kapre is available on pip with versioning

 ## Installation